How Has Technology

 In this article:

-- Technological advancements in sport in 2020 and beyond
+- Technological advancements in sport

 - Smart sports equipment and technologies it’s based on